Embassy of the United States, Seoul: After the Korean War

 The embassy has operated in Seoul continuously since the end of the Korean War.

 The current chancery building was built in 1962 and was initially an office for the United States Agency for International Development (USAID).
 Several years later, the building was given to the U.S. Embassy.
 The Chancery has a virtually identical sister building, built at the same time, directly to its north.
 This building was once also part of the USAID office in Seoul, but was turned over to the South Korean government, which uses it as National Museum of Korean Contemporary History.

-The Chancery is located in the heart of downtown Seoul, in the Jongno-gu district.
-It is on the main street leading to the Kyongbok palace, and directly next to several major Korean government agency buildings.
+The Chancery is located in the heart of downtown Seoul, in the Jongno District.
+It is on the main street leading to the Gyeongbokgung and directly next to several major Korean government agency buildings.
 At the time of its construction the building was one of the tallest in Seoul and comparatively modern.
 Today the Chancery building is much too small and antiquated for the embassy's needs.

 Attempts at building a new Chancery have been in the plans since about 1980, but funding issues by the United States Congress, botched negotiations with the South Korean government, and political wrangling between the U.S. and South Korean governments over an appropriate site, have led to the lengthy delay in a new Chancery.
 In 1986 the U.S. purchased land, the Kyunggi Girls' High School site, near the U.S. Ambassador's residence.
 This was encouraged by the South Korean government at the time, with the idea that this site would be the home to a new Chancery building.
-Full efforts to build there by the Americans were rebuffed by recently empowered local community groups who believed that construction at that site would disturb buried archaeological evidence, would overshadow the nearby Deoksugung palace and ruin the aesthetics of the neighborhood.
+Full efforts to build there by the Americans were rebuffed by recently empowered local community groups who believed that construction at that site would disturb buried archaeological evidence, would overshadow the nearby Deoksugung and ruin the aesthetics of the neighborhood.
 Current plans call for a new Chancery to be built on land to be relinquished by the U.S. Army leaving the Yongsan Garrison south of downtown Seoul, but still north of the Han River.